rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Nathanael answered him, Rabbi, you are the Son of God!
 You are the King of Israel! ^0149

-Jesus answered him, Because I said to you, I saw you under the fig tree, do you believe?
+Jesus answered him, Because I said to you, 'I saw you under the fig tree,' do you believe?
 You will see greater things than these. ^0150

 And he said to him, Truly, truly, I say to you, you will see heaven opened, and the angels of God ascending and descending on the Son of Man. ^0151

 On the third day there was a wedding at Cana in Galilee, and the mother of Jesus was there. ^0201